 The height of the screen enclosure shall not exceed the height of the home to which it is attached.

-7) Screen Enclosures Within Common Areas of a Residential Development c.
-Screen Enclosures with Solid Roofs

-See procedures under Article 5.B.1.A.10.c.4.
+7) Screen Enclosures Within Common Areas of a Residential Development See procedures under Art.
+5.B.1.A.10.c.4.